MatterhornDev/matterhorn/README.md

 - 🧪 Test Runner: [Jest](https://jestjs.io/)
 - 👕 Linter: [TSLint](https://palantir.github.io/tslint/)

+## How to use
+1. Fork this repository
+2. Clone it to your computer
+3. Run `npm run dev`
+5. Make changes to the files in `src/` and watch as your app is automatically rebuilt and relaunched

 ## Scripts

 The following npm scripts can be run using `npm run <script>`.
 This project relies on `opn` and `rimraf` utilities in order to support cross-platform opening and deleting files.